 Queenstown Film Society

-All screenings at Dorothy Browns Cinema, Arrowtown, at 8.15 pm.
+All screenings at Reading Cinemas, Queenstown, at 8.30 pm.
 The programme is subject to change without notice.
 Admission is members only; we cannot sell single tickets.
 There are no bookings, so get there early to be sure of a seat.
 French films are screened in cooperation with the Institut Français and the Embassy of France.
 German films are screened in cooperation with the Goethe-Institut.

 Sorry, we couldn't find any posts.
 Please try a different search.